FAQ’s on Stem Cell Injections

 How are the Stem Cells acquired for use in an injection?

 There are two separate types of stem cells that are currently being used for injection therapy.
-The first group, called self-stem cells, is harvested from the bone marrow of the patient.
+The first group, called bone marrow derived stem cells, is harvested from the bone marrow of the patient.
 These are developed into an injectable solution that is only able to be used for that individual in treatments.
 There is also a process that utilizes the fat reserves in the body to harvest cells instead of the bone marrow.

-Self-stem cells are already known for one major stem cell injection that is seeing widespread use, which goes by the name of platelet-rich plasma therapy.
-This procedure, called PRP for short, involves harvesting the platelets from of the patient’s blood and re-administering them into a problematic joint to stimulate the natural healing process of that area.
+Platelet rich plasma therapy involves harvesting the platelets from the patient’s blood, concentrating the platelets, and re-administering them into a problematic joint to stimulate the natural healing process of that area.
 These platelets are a type of self-stem cell that is rich is healing factors and growth hormones.

 How well do Stem Cell Injections work?